kacollins/git-resources/CONTRIBUTING.md

 Here's how to contribute:
+* Create a GitHub account if you don't have one.
 * Fork the repository. https://help.github.com/articles/fork-a-repo/
   * Click the Fork button in the upper left corner of the screen.
   * This will copy the repo to your account.